lab-oak/oak/include/readme.md

 To the extent that is possible in C++ (there is no `i4` type for example), we duplicate the definition of the data structures in `lib/gen1/data.zig`.

 Defines the `auto& View::ref(auto &)` function template that returns a reference to a wrapper for `libpkmn`'s functional types.
-This cheifly includes `View::Battle` which provides identically named accessors for all of the zig members.
+This cheifly includes `PKMN::Battle` which provides identically named accessors for all of the zig members.

 * init.h